waridh/obsidian_0/programming/ocaml/ocaml_programming_c+e+b/ch02_03_expressions.md

 Integer operators act just like those of Rust, so it will not be put in the notes.

 OCaml integers are signed twos complement and range from $-2^{62}$ to $2^{62}-1$.
 This is because OCaml uses 64-bit machine words, but one of the bit has been stolen by the OCaml implementation, and thus it's actually a 63 bit integer.
-That last bit is used to distinguish the value between a float and an integer.
+That last bit is used to distinguish the value between a pointer and an integer.
 There is a library that gets you access to a true 64 bit integer in the **Int64** module.
 If you want arbitrary precision, then you can use the **Zarith** library.
 Normally though, the built in **int** type is good enough with the best performance.

 ### Floats